 These observations indicate that DC United spectators have access to multiple modes of travel and decide prior to the game which mode to take, taking into account travel advisories (i.e. planned Metrorail delays) and games where higher levels of traffic are anticipated.
-Thus, it is likely that during games at the new stadium, spectators will likely have mode splits similar to those observed at highly attended games during the 2012 season, with equal amounts taking Metrorail and driving to games.
-The influence of transportation demand management measures could increase the transit mode split to over 50%, and DC United has indicated they plan to enhance their encouragement of transit and cycling to games in the new stadium to help improve the spectator experience.
+Thus, it is likely that during games at the new stadium, spectators will likely have mode splits closer to those observed at highly attended games during the 2012 season.
+The influence of transportation demand management measures could increase the transit mode split to over 50%, and DC United has indicated they plan to enhance their encouragement of transit and cycling to games in the new stadium to help improve the spectator experience with an overall goal of 55 percent transit and 10 percent other alternative modes (bicycle, walking, taxi/Uber, charter bus, water taxi, pedicabs, etc.).
 In addition, the current situation at RFK Stadium, where parking is plentiful and located adjacent to the stadium likely encourages driving as a mode, whereas a similar situation will not exist at the new stadium.
+Parking at the new stadium will likely be more expensive.
+Parking at RFK costs \$20 whereas most parking within a 15 minute walk from Nationals Park ranges from \$27 to \$37.

-Although this is the case, the analyses in this report will use a more conservative estimate of transit mode split in order to identify a 'worst-case' condition for potential traffic impacts, as presented in Table 12.
+Although this is the case, the analyses in this report will use a more conservative estimate of transit mode split in order to identify a 'worst-case' condition for potential traffic impacts, as presented in Table 11.
 Not only are these assumptions conservative because they use a lower than expected transit mode split, they also assume that all ticket holders attend the match, even though DC United predicts games will have a "no-show" factor of approximately 10%.
 The amount of vehicles arriving during the peak hour was assumed as 60% of the total vehicles arriving for a game.